firaasahmed/firaasahmed/README.md

 <h4>About Me</h4>
 <p>

-- 🎓Completed my Undergraduation for Bachelors of Engineering in Computer Science and Engineering in June 2023 with a GPA of 8.12
+- 🎓Completed my Bachelors of Engineering in Computer Science and Engineering in June 2023 with a GPA of 8.12

 - 📃 Applied For Msc in Computer Science in Canada, Ireland and Germany (Awaiting Response 🤞)

-- 🎮 I play League of Legends and Valorant when i have spare time, you can connect with me in discord for gaming
+- 🎮 I play League of Legends and Valorant when i have spare time, you can connect with me on discord (ID is : true_st ) or add me as a friend using my riotid (True #Craft).
 </p>